Express Entry CRS Points Breakdown for South African Applicants

 Language is where South Africans have more control than they often exercise.

-IRCC uses Canadian Language Benchmarks (CLB) mapped from IELTS Academic or General Training scores.
+IRCC uses Canadian Language Benchmarks (CLB) mapped from IELTS General Training scores.
 CELPIP is currently unavailable in South Africa, so IELTS is the only viable English test for South African applicants.

 The scoring jumps significantly at CLB 9 due to the interaction with Skill Transferability factors (see below).